 Stormblades are a hard hitting infantry unit that can be used in two ways.
 First as a minimum unit as effectively Cygnar's in faction weapon master infantry to break up heavy armour.
-Second by going all in, getting the command attachment to give them Iron Zeal (to ward off shooting) and Assault - and the weapon attachment so when they assault if the first attachment hits so do all the blasts.
+Second by going all in, getting the command attachment to give them Iron Zeal (to ward off shooting) and Assault - and the weapon attachment so when they assault if the first attachment hits so does the entire unit.
 This unit is incredibly complicated between the unit leader's rod, assault from the CA and the Stormgunners.
 It can be challenging getting all of the parts to work perfectly, and they can eat up a lot of clock in tournament games, if played without practice.

 Thoughts on adding the CA

 Without the Command Attachment, you will almost never use the gun.
 Assault sends their already high power output through the roof.
 It also ensures that models that couldn't make it into combat can still add to the damage.
 Assault gives them an effective range of 14", which can surprise some opponents.

 Iron Zeal helps their survivability immensely.
 Against most armies, it is best to use turn 2.
 Turn 1 most everyone runs, with a handful of long range pot shots taken.
 Turn 2 is when most armies are in range, but haven't hit melee yet.
 This mini-feat bumps them up to levels where infantry guns will struggle to kill them.
 Additionally, if you are getting tough from something like Rhupert Carvolo, they can't be knocked down, which significantly increases their chance of survival.

 This is also one of the few CA's in the game where the standard bearer has a weapon and is a combat model.
 If he dies, don't have a grunt take-up.
 Only grunts can be promoted to have the big rod, and that is vital to their hitting power.
 You want as many grunts as possible who can be promoted.
 The Stormcaller triangulation point is highly situational.